vkayy/vkinematics/README.md

 Slo-mo: Holding `F` slows the simulation down to a near stop, and reverts speed to normal when released.

 An interesting thing to note is that these controls can be applied simultaneously.
-Feel free to experiment with that!
+Feel free to experiment with this!

 ## What are the simulation parameters?

-In `src/main.cpp`, there are also numerous parameters that you can modify to your liking at the top of the file:
+In `src/main.cpp`, there are numerous parameters that you can modify to your liking at the top of the file:
 - `RENDER_DISPLAY`: If true, the simulation is displayed.
 Otherwise, it is not.
 - `WINDOW_WIDTH`: The width of the window.
 - `WINDOW_HEIGHT`: the width of the window.